Prianshu7296/Flam-RnD-Assignment/README.md

 B(t) = exp(M*|t|) * sin(0.3*t)
 ```

-Then the curve becomes:
+Then the curve can be written as:

 ```text
 [x - X]   [ cos(θ)  -sin(θ) ] [ A(t) ]
 [y - 42] = [ sin(θ)   cos(θ) ] [ B(t) ]
 ```

-So the observed curve is the base curve
+So basically the original curve is:

 ```text
 (t, exp(M*|t|)*sin(0.3*t))
 ```

-after a rotation by `θ` and a translation by `(X, 42)`.
+rotated by `θ` and shifted by `(X, 42)`.

-This geometric structure lets us undo the rotation analytically.
+This means we can undo the rotation and recover `t` directly.

----

 # 2. Analytical De-Rotation

-For any candidate `(θ, X)`, transform each observed point back into the original curve coordinate system:
+For a candidate `(θ, X)`, rotate each point back:

 ```text
 t_est =